Vectron (locomotive): Introduction and testing

-Certification for use of the AC version in Germany was obtained in December 2012, as part of joint certification procedure between Germany, Austria, Switzerland, Italy and the Netherlands.
+Certification for use of the AC version in Germany was obtained in December 2012, as part of a joint certification procedure between Germany, Austria, Switzerland, Italy and the Netherlands.

 Over the night of 25–26 January 2013, a modified Vectron locomotive was tested in the Channel Tunnel.

 Certification for use in Austria was obtained in early 2013.
 Full certification for use in Sweden was obtained in April 2013, replacing a temporary certificate.

 The AC version received certification for Hungary in late 2013.
 In January 2014 the Vectron locomotive class received certification under the EU 'Technical specification for interoperability for Locomotives and Passenger rolling stock' (Decision 2011/291/EU), and in July 2014 the AC version was certified for use in Norway.

 The locomotives were released for operation in Turkey in November 2014.
 Preliminary certifications for some multisystem locomotives in the Czech Republic and Slovakia followed.
 A preliminary certification for some DC version locomotives in the Czech Republic was reported shortly after.
 The permanent authorizations for the MS and AC versions were granted in March 2015 for the Czech Republic and in May 2015 for Slovakia.
 In July 2015, the DC version was homologated for Italy.
 Since August 2015, the MS version is homologated for Poland.
 The homologation for Croatia and Slovenia was published in September 2015.
 Since February 2017, the MS version is homologated for Italy.

 A Siemens press release on the occasion of 500 sold locomotives revealed that homologations also exist for Bulgaria, Serbia and Switzerland.
 The MS version was homologated for the Netherlands in September 2017.

 The diesel engined version Vectron DE is homologated for use in Germany since September 2014, for use in Turkey since November 2014 and for use in Austria since August 2015.